Filed under:

 Poster of About Time

 You can't ride your bike for some months.
 Back to taking the bus.
 One day you see a girl at the bus stop and decide to talk to her.
 Money has given you the confidence which was previously illegal to possess.
 She likes the same movies as you.
 You embarrassingly ask her out.
 She says yes.
 You wonder if she knows you're rich.
-Because you're ugly, and you do think you have a great personality, but that never helped you.
+Because you're ugly, and you do believe you have a great personality but that never helped you.
 Until now.
 Suddenly.
 You decide to not think about it.
 You now know what you want to be: a musician, a painter, an animator, and a writer.
 You think about leaving your job, but that way you can't meet daily with this girl.
-You have heard the pale blue dot speech by the physicist Carl Sagan, so you know how vast the Universe is, and thus, nothing really matters, no matter how great a musician, or how great a writer you become.
-The happiest you've ever been is at present, talking to this girl.
-It takes about two months to learn to hold your feelings.
-You leave your job and think about a piano.
+You have heard the pale blue dot speech by the physicist Carl Sagan, so you know how vast the Universe is, and thus form a conclusion, that nothing materialistic matters, in the grand scheme of cosmos.
+No matter how great a musician, or how great a writer you become.
+The happiest you've ever been in your life is at present, talking to this girl.
+It takes about two months to learn to hold your feelings so that you can leave your job.
+You think about a piano.
 But that's a lot of money.
 You still have your previous scars.
 Guitar instead. (-$300) Also, you start writing.

 You think of moving to a better place, where it rains more and is sunnier.
 She agrees. (-$1500)